Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Ultimate Enemy

 Batman's metaphysical antagonist since Batman #1 in 1940.
 Represents pure chaos, meaninglessness, the impossibility of reason.
 Four major film actors: Nicholson, Ledger, Leto, Phoenix.
-Probably the most iconic villain in all of modern pop culture.
+Probably the most iconic villain in all modern pop culture.

 📖 Read the analysis →The Penguin

-Gotham's Crime Lord
+Gotham's Crime Master

 📖 Read the analysis →Catwoman